Is Ben Davies Liverpool's 'Odion Ighalo signing'? Sky Sports' Keith Andrews compares defender to Man Utd signing

 "He's no slouch, either.
 He's pacey and his ability to bring the ball out from the back is close to being unrivalled in the Championship, in my opinion.
 He reads the game incredibly well and add to the fact he's left-footed and can also play in a back three if needed, makes him a versatile option for the Reds.

 "He was always going to leave this season.
 It was just a case of whether or not he would see out and leave on a free in the summer or join Celtic this window in a cut-price deal.
-But Liverpool have swooped in at the death and look to have secured their man."
+But Liverpool have swooped in at the death."

 Ben Davies analysis